Bleeding Gums Treatment

 Periodontal disease is a chronic bacterial infection that affects the gums and bones around the teeth.
 It can affect one tooth or many teeth.
 It begins when the bacteria in plaque (sticky substance that constantly forms on your teeth) causes your gums to be inflamed.

 Untreated gum diseases lead to tooth loss and halitosis (bad breath).
-It can also increase your risks for heart disease, stroke, and osteoporosis.
+It can also increase your risks for heart disease, blood clot, stroke, and osteoporosis.
+Bleeding gums can affect your immune system.
 Pregnant women with gum disease have a higher risk of miscarriage and premature birth.

 Proper daily toothbrushing twice a day and flossing at least once a day is important to prevent gum diseases.